aniruddhakbordoloi/lets-play-carrom/README.md

 ```
 A test written as:
 @Test
-public void thatThePlayerLosesAPointForThreeConsecutiveFouls(){} should be read as test_thatThePlayerLosesAPointForThreeConsecutiveFouls
+public void thatThePlayerLosesAPointForThreeConsecutiveFouls(){}
+Should be read as test_thatThePlayerLosesAPointForThreeConsecutiveFouls
 ```

 ### Steps to play the game